KohTammara/PSA_framework/README.md

 #### GROMACS

 GROMACS requires a protein structure file as well as the molecular dynamics parameter (MDP) files.
 The PDB file can be obtained from the Protein Data Bank, and the MDP files can be found in the preproccessed_input firectory.
 The MDP files for free energy simulations are found in the preprocessed_input/folded_md, which consists of MDP files for the forwards and reverse transitions.
 The preprocessed_input/md directory houses the MDP files used for a standard MD simulation.
 The file structure of the MDP directories and files can be seen below:

-**Note** The MDP file used for ion generation for the free energy simulations is simply foound within the preprocessed_input directory as the file is used for both folded and unfolded free energy simulations.
+**Note** The MDP file used for ion generation for the free energy simulations is simply found within the preprocessed_input directory as the file is used for both folded and unfolded free energy simulations.
+The MDP parameters provided in these files are also specifically for the CHARMM36m forcefield.

 ```bash
 preprocessed_input/